 In an episode of the History Channel's “America's Book of Secrets,” Erik Nemeth discusses the Isabella Stewart Gardner Museum heist of 1990 and the broader implications of art crime for national security.

 Artists can play a positive role in shaping public debate and supporting democratic transition in the Middle East.
 This report explores challenges to artists after the Arab uprisings and how governments and nongovernmental actors can support them.

 High-end collectors and cultural-heritage abusers alike would benefit from a boost in cultural intelligence, or “CQ,” to grasp the interrelation of art, culture, economic development, and human rights, writes Erik Nemeth.

-In the Arab world, children outnumber adults, are more likely than their parents to be literate, and are more likely to be accepting of new ideas.
-A review of books and other media targeted toward them discovers works that promote tolerance, coexistence, and respect for the "other."
+In the Arab world, children outnumber adults, they are more likely than their parents to be literate, and they are more likely to be accepting of new ideas.
+Books and other media targeted toward them promote tolerance, coexistence, and respect for the "other."

 A panel of Hollywood heavyweights at RAND's Politics Aside event discusses the international influence of American entertainment programming and delves into how popular films can shape the public perception of historic events.

 Despite a range of legislative and policy interventions, the trade in illicit art and antiquities continues to flourish, resulting in damage to the arts, scholarship, and heritage.
 RAND Europe explored new ways of curtailing the illegal trade in cultural property.

 Many analysts have examined the media that violent extremists use to communicate their core messages.
 Far less research, however, has been devoted to the growing body of creative works produced by Arab authors and artists that counter the intellectual and ideological underpinnings of violent extremism.